 • User prompt or status messages - User prompts requiring user intervention appear as white text on a grey bar.
 The READY status message is the most common of this type.
 Status messages require no user intervention and appear as white text on a green background.
 The MONITORING status message is the most common of this type.

-Figure 4-28.
-Sample user prompt message: READY
+Figure 4-33.
+Sample status message: MONITORING